Oklahoma State University Scholarships (2025–26)

 Testing Policy

-Test-optional for admission; scores boost merit
+Test-optional for admission; scores can boost merit

 Key Deadlines